adrianwedd/space-weather/CONTRIBUTING.md

 ## Iteration 26 - Implementing User Preferences and Settings
 - Updated the frontend with a sample method for implementing user preferences and settings using local storage.

+## Iteration 27 - Implementing a Notification System
+- Updated the frontend with a sample method for implementing a notification system using JavaScript.